ismailkoksal/Events/README.md

         // Note that you won't be able to catch events that have been published before you subscribed! void Awake()
         {
-            // This is how you suscribe to an event. this.Subscribe<SimpleEvent>();
+            // This is how you subscribe to an event. this.Subscribe<SimpleEvent>();
             // I don't know why it is not recognized by VS for autocompletion, though this.Subscribe<ComplexEvent>();